MishraAnku/Projects---Goverment-of-India-/README.md

 The model would fallback to other proxies like digital payments and vehicle registrations, but accuracy would reduce temporarily.

-How do you validate your 41% improvement claim?

-By comparing baseline pipeline execution time vs optimized pipeline execution time using logs and performance metrics.

 # Project Understanding

 1. What was the objective of this project?